 For a more relaxed connection outlet, find some time to connect with colleagues just to chat.
 It took no time at all for several teams at Genworth MI to set up Microsoft Teams channels to keep up casual conversations with coworkers (and share pictures of their pets).

 As we discussed, the world is becoming more technologically savvy and the workforce is changing to not only keep up but also to leverage those technologies.

 As a remote mortgage employee, you can master working remotely in a few ways:

 - Create a dedicated workspace

 - Still follow your company’s data security best-practices with a few additional measures

 - Be defensive of your calendar

-- Commit to networking with others in your company
+- Commit to networking (and staying connected) with others in your company

 These are some of our top tips for working remotely, but you can find even more in our Working Virtual training course.

 Want posts like this delivered to your inbox?
 Never miss a blog post by subscribing to our blog!